ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: Related Work

-While these datasets explore actions and activities, other datasets have been proposed to study human-object interactions from the egocentric perspective.
+While these datasets explore actions and activities, other datasets have been proposed to study human-object interactions from the egocentric perspective in a more fine-grained fashion.
 The Grasp Understanding (GUN-71~\cite{gun-71_dataset_Rogez_2015}) dataset, contains 12,000 images of hands manipulating 28 objects labelled with 71 grasping categories.
 The 100 Days Of Hands (100DOH)~\cite{Shan20} dataset captures hands and objects involved in generic interactions.
 It consists of 100K frames collected over 131 days with 11 types of interactions.
 It comprises bounding boxes around the hands and the active objects, the side of the hands and the contact state (which indicates if the hand is touching an object or not).
 Other works focused on human-object interactions providing egocentric video datasets.
-The THU-READ~\cite{thu-read_Tang_2017} dataset is composed of 1920 RGB-D sequences captured by 8 participants who performed 40 different daily-life actions.
-EPIC-KITCHENS VISOR~\cite{VISOR2022} annotates videos from EPIC-KITCHENS-100~\cite{Damen2022RESCALING}, with 272K semantic masks for 257 classes of objects, 9.9M interpolated dense masks, and 67K human-object interactions.
+EPIC-KITCHENS VISOR~\cite{VISOR2022} contains videos from EPIC-KITCHENS-100~\cite{Damen2022RESCALING} annotated with 272K semantic masks for 257 classes of objects, 9.9M interpolated dense masks, and 67K human-object interactions.
 The authors of~\cite{Liu_2022_CVPR} proposed the HOI4D dataset which is composed of 2.4 million RGB-D egocentric frames across 4000 sequences acquired in 610 indoor rooms.
 The authors of~\cite{fan2023arctic} studied hands interacting with articulated objects (e.g., scissors, laptops) releasing the ARCTIC dataset.
 It comprises 2.1M high-resolution images annotated with 3D hand and object meshes and with contact information.
-The VOST~\cite{tokmakov2023breaking} dataset focused on objects that dramatically change their appearance.
+The VOST dataset~\cite{tokmakov2023breaking} focuses on objects that dramatically change their appearance.
 It includes 713 sequences where the objects have been annotated with segmentation masks.
 Ego4D~\cite{Grauman2022Ego4DAT} is a massive-scale dataset composed of 3670 hours of daily-life activity videos acquired in different domains by 923 unique participants.
-It comes with a rich set of annotations to address tasks concerning the past, present, and future.
-More related to our work, are datasets acquired in the industrial-like domain~\cite{ragusa2023meccano, sener2022assembly101}.
-Unlike Assembly101~\cite{sener2022assembly101} which does not provide annotations aimed to study human-object interactions, the MECCANO~\cite{ragusa2023meccano} dataset was collected and explicitly annotated with the aim of studying EHOIs in the industrial-like domain.
-Table~\ref{tab:ego-dataset} shows the key attributes of the analyzed datasets.
+It comes with a rich set of annotations to address tasks concerning the understanding of the past, present, and future.